 There are many style guides for software documentation.
-In EG1004 reports, components of any software must be presented in the text as they appear in the software.
-In Fusion 360, for example, tools should be rendered as Extrude, Sweep, and Loft and workspaces should be rendered as the Design workspace or the Simulation workspace.
+In EG1003 reports, components of any software must be presented in the text as they appear in the software.
+In Fusion 360, for example, tools would be rendered as Extrude, Sweep, and Loft and workspaces would be rendered as the Design workspace or the Simulation workspace.